oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-ietf-oauth-client-id-metadata-document.md

 The client metadata document MAY define additional properties in the response.

-The client metadata document should be served with a 200 OK HTTP status code, have the content type of `application/json` or a more specific content type that conforms to `application/<AS-defined>+json`, and be a valid JSON object
+The client metadata document MUST be served with a 200 OK HTTP status code, have the content type of `application/json` or a more specific content type that conforms to `application/<AS-defined>+json`, and be a valid JSON object
 {{RFC8259}}.